Chris Murungaru: Anglo Leasing Scandal

-Murungaru has been embroiled in a conflict with the British Government following cancellation of his visa to enter the United Kingdom due to allegations of corruption in the Anglo-Leasing scandal.
-He has taken the British Government to court challenging the cancellation of his visa.
-He has hired prominent Kenyan lawyer Paul Muite and a group of British lawyers, Mr Rabinder Singh, a Queen's Counsel of Matrix Chambers, London, Mr Richard Stein, a senior partner in Leigh, Day and Company and Ms Tessa Hetherington, a junior counsel of Matrix, to represent him.
+Mūrūngarū was embroiled in a conflict with the British Government following cancellation of his visa to enter the United Kingdom due to his involvement in the Anglo-Leasing scandal.
+He took the British Government to court challenging the cancellation of his visa after hiring Kenyan lawyer Paul Muite and a group of British lawyers, Mr. Rabinder Singh, a Queen's Counsel of Matrix Chambers, London, Mr. Richard Stein, a senior partner in Leigh, Day and Company and Ms. Tessa Hetherington, a junior counsel of Matrix, to represent him.
+Murungaru accused the then former British High Commissioner to Kenya, Edward Clay, of fostering his ban from the UK.

 On November 23, 2005, President Mwai Kibaki of Kenya dissolved his cabinet following a humiliating defeat on a referendum on the proposed constitution of Kenya.
-The President and his key allies, including Murungaru were campaigning for a 'Yes' vote on the constitution, which they lost, forcing the president to reconstitute his cabinet.
+The President and his key allies, including Mūrūngarū were campaigning for a 'Yes' vote on the constitution, which they lost, forcing the president to reconstitute his cabinet.

 Fallout

-On January 22, 2006, John Githongo named Murungaru as one of three top politicians (along with Kiraitu Murungi, former Justice Minister and present Energy Minister, and Finance Minister David Mwiraria) as being involved in a financial scam involving up to US$600 million.
+On January 22, 2006, John Githongo named Mūrūngarū as one of three top politicians (along with Kiraitu Murungi, former Justice Minister and present Energy Minister, and Finance Minister David Mwiraria) as being involved in a financial scam involving up to US$600 million.
 On February 1, 2006, Finance Minister David Mwiraria announced that he was stepping down as a minister and a member of cabinet to pave way for investigation.
 The news was received with joy by many Kenyans, though some saw him as a scapegoat who had been sacrificed to protect a president whose support had been waning.

-On January 16, 2006, President Kibaki allowed anti-corruption chief Aaron Ringera to request Murungaru to declare and account for his wealth.
-Murungaru has since moved to court to prevent the Kenya Anti-Corruption Commission from investigating, saying fulfilling the commission's request would amount to self-incrimination.
+On January 16, 2006, President Kibaki allowed anti-corruption chief Aaron Ringera to request Mūrūngarū to declare and account for his wealth.
+Mūrūngarū moved to court to prevent the Kenya Anti-Corruption Commission from investigating, saying fulfilling the commission's request would amount to self-incrimination.

 Vice President Moody Awori announced on February 2, 2006 that he would not step down despite being adversely mentioned in the Anglo-Leasing scandal.
-He has insisted that he is innocent, and that nothing short of due process will make him resign his post.
-He has criticized by many people for defending those involved in the scandal before Parliament.
+He insisted that he was innocent, and that nothing short of due process will make him resign his post.
+He has criticized by many for defending those involved in the scandal before Parliament.